 Our technology is integrated with leading digital advertising technology channels, supporting the distribution of our programmatic solutions and enabling us to analyze a broad footprint of data and deliver a comprehensive analysis for our customers.
 These digital ecosystem integrations are highly complex, requiring significant time and capital to develop, and they are a key driver of our success by creating highly scalable network effects.
 Our position as a strong, independent analytics partner has enabled us to integrate with key global platforms, including social channels, many of whom are very selective in granting third parties access to their technology environments.
-As new media formats emerge, the strength of our solutions and the flexibility of our software platform allows us to efficiently onboard new integrations and partnerships allow for seamless distribution of new services on existing partner platforms.
+As new media formats emerge, the strength of our solutions and the flexibility of our software platform allows us to efficiently onboard new integration partners and secure new partnerships as selling channels for our solutions.
+Further, as we build new product sets, these flexible integrations and partnerships allow for seamless distribution of new services on existing partner platforms.
 We maintain a team of dedicated business development professionals who manage existing partnerships and develop new channels.